 For the texture of these cookies, we highly recommend using butter that’s melted and cooled.
 Softened butter would work as well, but melted butter in cookies spreads a little better.
 We do use unsalted butter, and that allows us to control the salt level much easier.
 Allow the melted butter to cool a bit so it doesn’t totally dissolve your granular sweetener.

 We will first combine the sweetener and the better and using our hand mixer, we will cream the butter for 10 whole minutes.
 Yep, that’s right! this is the most important part for these cookies we’ve learned.
 We want to add plenty of air to the batter without over mixing the batter and making the cookie tough.
 This will give the cookies a nice texture.
 Truly, don’t skip this step!
-These keto peanut butter chocolate chip cookies come together quickly after creaming the butter and sweetener.
+These keto peanut butter cookies with chocolate chip come together quickly after creaming the butter and sweetener.

 Can I Substitute Baking Powder for Baking Soda?